The Year-god’s Daughter

 “No you couldn’t.”
 The older one cuffed his companion on the head.

-Before he could ask if it was customary to send such young children into their bullring, a woman waded through the crowd and grabbed both boys by the arms.
+Before he could ask if it was customary to send children into their bullring, a woman waded through the crowd and grabbed both boys by the arms.
 She glanced at Menoetius as she yelled at them for not staying by her side and hauled them toward the city.

 Menoetius worked his way closer to the front.
 He knew something of dressing wounds.
 Maybe he could help.